-- Were Jesus' signs done in order for people to see and believe in Him? - Are people supposed to believe in Christ, and isn't this what the crowd did? - The word "believe" in the phrase, "Many believed in His name," and the word "commit" in the phrase "Jesus did not commit Himself to them," is the same Greek word.
-Why did Jesus not commit Himself to these people who believed? - The passage says that Jesus "knew all men."
-What is the significance of that phrase? - 8.
-It appears that the people of John 2:23-25 were unrepenting "believers."
+- Were Jesus' signs done in order for people to see and believe in Him? - Are people supposed to believe in Christ, and isn't this what the crowd did? - The word "believe" in the phrase, "Many believed in his name," and the word "entrust" in the phrase "Jesus . . . did not entrust himself to them," is the same Greek word.
+Why did Jesus not entrust (commit) Himself to these people who believed? - The passage says that Jesus "knew all people."
+What is the significance of that phrase?

+8. It appears that the people of John 2:23-25 were unrepenting "believers."
 Do you think there are many unrepenting "believers" in the professing church today?
-And if so, how did that happen? - 9.
-Repentance is not a dutiful discipline.
+And if so, how did that happen?

+9. Repentance is not a dutiful discipline.
 When a person is properly convicted by the Holy Spirit, he is thrilled to repent.
 He loves leaving his sin.
 Paul puts it this way:

-For godly sorrow [conviction] produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.
+For godly grief [conviction] produces a repentance that leads to salvation without regret, whereas worldly grief produces death.
 (2 Corinthians 7:10)